MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-facility-scheduling.md

 Create a resource to represent a doctor.
 Set the resource type to **User, Account, or Contact**, based on your business needs.

 > [!Note]
-> The user resource type is typically designated for employees who access Dynamics 365 data and consume a license; contact and account resource types are for contractors who need to be scheduled but typically don't consume a license or access data.
+> The user resource type is typically designated for employees who access Dynamics 365 data; contact and account resource types are typically for contractors who need to be scheduled but don't access data.

 Start/end location should be set to **Organizational Unit Address** and the organizational unit should be set to the same organizational unit of the facility resource (in this case, the doctor's office).
 This is **recommended but not required**.